Silver jewellery is about to have its moment.

-But does gold really work with your skin tone?
-Should you stick to silver?
+But does silver really work with your skin tone?
+Should you stick to gold?
 What about rose gold?

 To help you work out which metal works best against which skin tone and colouring, I've put together this guide.